kacper0276/Laravel-Training/README.md

-Repository created for training Laravel (project)
+Repository created for training Laravel